SAP/openui5-docs/docs/Screen_Reader_Support_33fae34.md

 ***

-#### APIs in the controls based on ARIA 1.1 specifications
+#### APIs in the controls

-Use the specific roles and attributes:
+Use the specific roles and attributes, based on ARIA 1.1 specifications:

 -   `ariaDetails` association, which sets the `aria-details` attribute for the `sap.m.Image` control.
 It’s used for referencing an element that provides a more detailed information than what is normally provided by the `aria-describedby`.